defenseunicorns/uds-software-factory/adr/0002-keycloak-gitlab.md

 **Status:** Proposed

 ## Context
-The initiative to integrate Keycloak with GitLab is designed to streamline authentication mechanisms, enhance security, and improve user experience.
-This integration aims to refine login processes, bolster security protocols, and ensure compliance with Information Assurance (IA) standards.
-Utilizing Keycloak as the primary Identity and Access Management (IAM) solution alongside GitLab and leveraging OAuth2 for authentication consolidates user management and authentication, simplifies credential management, and enhances the security landscape.
+The initiative to integrate Keycloak with GitLab aims to streamline authentication mechanisms, bolster security measures, and enhance the user experience.
+This integration is focused on refining the login process, enhancing security protocols, and ensuring compliance with Information Assurance (IA) standards.
+By leveraging Keycloak as the primary Identity and Access Management (IAM) solution in conjunction with GitLab and adopting SAML for authentication, this approach centralizes user management and authentication, simplifies the management of credentials, and strengthens the overall security framework.

 ### Authentication
 Keycloak will serve as GitLab's primary authentication provider, enabling users to log in using their Keycloak credentials.
 This will streamline the login process and provide a seamless user experience.